 Best Table Saw for Beginners

-This Flexvolt can work both corded and battery operated.
-It has a Flexvolt 20v battery that can interchange with other DeWALT battery-operated tools.
-It automatically changes voltage when you change devices.
+This DeWALT Flexvolt saw can be used either plugged in or battery-powered.
+It has a Flexvolt 20v battery that can be used with other DeWALT battery-operated tools.
+It automatically adjusts its voltage when used with different devices.

-With its rack and pinion, telescoping fence rail it’s the ideal table saw for beginners.
-It also has a metal roll cage base, which is sturdier than plastic varieties.
+With its rack and pinion, telescoping fence rail, this is an ideal table saw for beginners.
+It also has a metal roll cage base, which is sturdier than plastic models.

-And should the power cut out, it is equipped with a power-loss reset function.
-This prevents the blade from restarting when the power comes back on.
+If the power supply is interrupted, this saw is equipped with a power-loss reset function.
+This prevents the blade from restarting unexpectedly when the power comes back on, forcing you to reset it manually.

 What We Like

-Because it has a rack and pinion, telescoping fence, it is easy to learn about adjustments when cutting.
-If you are starting out using a table saw, it could be a good way to learn.
+As it has a rack and pinion, telescoping fence, this unit is easy to adjust to make specific cuts.
+If you do not have much experience using a table saw, this model is ideal to help you learn.

 Cordless